Valuing Personal Injury Accident Cases

 Miller & Zois' Results in Personal Injury Cases

 If the data above is discouraging, you might be comforted to know that our firm's average is over 20 times that of the Maryland average.
-We have won over 95% of the cases we have taken to trial and have won 75% of our medical malpractice claims (compared to the state average of 8%).
+We have won over 98% of the cases we have taken to trial and have won 75% of our medical malpractice claims (compared to the state average of 8%).
+More importantly, our very best cases generally settle out-of-court.
+Insurance companies like settling the best cases and letting the weaker cases got to trial.

 Having quality counsel does often make a difference.
 Insurance companies need to understand there are repercussions for offering a deal that is not fair.
 These averages also include a lot of lawyers who do not have a clue about how to handle a tort case and, maybe worse, people with law degrees acting as their own attorneys.
 Maybe most importantly, there are a lof of lawsuits filed that simply lack merit.
 These claims distort the statistics.